GenesysPureConnect/StatisticsWrapper/README.md

 **CicUser** - User to connect to the server with.
 This user should have rights to view workgroup statistics.
 **CicPassword** - Password for the CicUser
+**CicUrl** - the url to reach the server e.g http://yourserver:8018/ or reverse proxy i.e. http://proxy/ where the path http://proxy/cicservername/icws will hit the icws endpoint on your cic server
+**CicServer** - the first cic server to try to connect to.
+Leave blank if not using a reverse proxy.
-**CicUrl** - the url to reach the server e.g http://yourserver:8018/icws **WorkgroupFilter**  - comma separated workgroups to get stats for.
+**WorkgroupFilter**  - comma separated workgroups to get stats for.
+If this parameter is blank, all workgroups will be watched.

 Deploying to the Cloud
 ----------